kubesail/deploy-node-app/README.md

   -h, --help                              display help for command
 ```

-By default, `deploy-to-kube` will write a few files to your directory, and by default files won't be touched if they've been modified.
+By default, `deploy-node-app` will write a few files to your directory, and by default files won't be touched if they've been modified.

-Simply run `npx deploy-to-kube` in your repository.
+Simply run `npx deploy-node-app` in your repository.
 The tool will attempt to prompt you when it needs answers to questions, and do it's best to bootstrap your application.
 Take a look at [supported languages](https://github.com/kubesail/deploy-node-app/tree/master/src/languages) - we're always looking to add more!

 # Dependencies

-`deploy-to-kube` knows about dependencies!
-For example, if you install a redis or postgres driver for Node.js, Python, Ruby [and more](https://github.com/kubesail/deploy-node-app/tree/master/src/languages), `deploy-to-kubep` will automatically create Redis or Postgres deployments that work with your app!
+`deploy-node-app` knows about dependencies!
+For example, if you install a redis or postgres driver for Node.js, Python, Ruby [and more](https://github.com/kubesail/deploy-node-app/tree/master/src/languages), `deploy-node-appp` will automatically create Redis or Postgres deployments that work with your app!

 ## Suggested tools: